What Are the Odds? The Earth's Improbable Journey Through Time

 On this ordinary day 450-Million years ago, the most dramatic moment to ever happen on the earth would occur.
 There was a flash in the sky, then quiet.
 Very gradually, the sky would brighten to five times its level on a clear day and the remnant of what looks like a second sun would appear in the sky.
 In actuality it is simply the reflection of the sun in the newly forming clouds of Nitrogen Dioxide.

-A brownish haze would develop over the following week cooling the earth.
-As nightfall arrived, the brown haze would hold electrical charges as atoms continued to split apart and reform atoms into new elements.
+A brownish haze would develop over the following week, cooling the earth.
+As nightfall arrived, the brown haze would hold electrical charges as atoms continued to split apart and reform into new elements.

-Ultra-Violet radiation peeled away the atmosphere’s Ozone layer and marine life that lived too close to the surface were fried before they could even reproduce once.
-Consider how fast this gamma ray burst killed off life!
-Within weeks, the temperature of he earth had cooled, 10-20% of the sun’s light was now blocked from hitting the earth starting a gradual cooling.
+Ultraviolet radiation peeled away the atmosphere’s ozone layer, and marine life that lived too close to the surface was fried before it could even reproduce once.
+Consider how fast this gamma-ray burst killed off life!
+Within weeks, the temperature of the earth had cooled, and 10-20% of the sun’s light was now blocked from hitting the earth, starting a gradual cooling.

-As we have seen, new ideas are often the slowest to adopt.
-It was a controversial theory that Gamma-Ray burst hit the earth.
-Initially it is believed that a star in the center of the Milky Way exploded and sent an intense amount of energy out of its poles.
-The intensity of the light was so great that the power was able penetrate everything in its path.
+As we have seen, new ideas are often the slowest to be adopted.
+It was a controversial theory that a gamma-ray burst hit the earth.
+Initially, it was believed that a star in the center of the Milky Way exploded and sent an intense amount of energy out of its poles.
+The intensity of the light was so great that the power was able to penetrate everything in its path.

-The O-zone was so depleted the skies lit up brighter than any day on earth had ever experienced.
-A National Geographic Study in 2005 revealed that there was a huge spike in radiation that occurred in the Ordovician period gives credence to the notion that something of major significance occurred with regards to a Gamma Ray Burst.
+The ozone was so depleted that the skies lit up brighter than any day on earth had ever experienced.
+A National Geographic study in 2005 revealed that there was a huge spike in radiation that occurred in the Ordovician period, giving credence to the notion that something of major significance occurred with regards to a gamma-ray burst.

 The Space Shuttle Atlantis sent up a satellite to look for Gamma Ray Bursts.
-The perplexing mystery would be solved with the ‘Compton-Observatory.’
-Initially it was thought that due to the strength of the Gamma-Ray Burst that hit the earth that these bursts were within the Milky Way.
+The perplexing mystery would be solved with the ‘Compton Observatory.’
+Initially, it was thought that due to the strength of the Gamma Ray Burst that hit the Earth, these bursts were within the Milky Way.
 They were wrong.

 Using an interstellar GPS of sorts, the Dutch-Italian satellite in 1997, Beppo-Sax, became the first to measure where the Gamma Ray Bursts were originating.
 Using a red-shift measuring stick, we can now measure not just distance, but time.
 There were several that came from an older elliptical galaxy, where very few newer stars reside.

-The microbes at the surface of the ocean were wiped out due to the ultra-violet light of the sun.
+The microbes at the surface of the ocean were wiped out due to the ultraviolet light of the sun.
 The most destructive force in the universe would have eviscerated the planet had we been hit directly.
 More than likely, we were grazed by it.
 The smallest of the food chain was quickly wiped out.
-While the surface was a nursery for many of the larvae, after the burst it has become too hot to make for survival.
-The normally hearty trilobites began to die off very rapidly.
-Coral Reefs began to starve to death and ripple up the food chain.
-Within weeks, the tiny plants on the coral detach themselves and go looking for food.
+While the surface was a nursery for many of the larvae, after the burst it had become too hot for survival.
+The normally hardy trilobites began to die off very rapidly.
+Coral reefs began to starve to death and ripple up the food chain.
+Within weeks, the tiny plants on the coral detached themselves and went looking for food.

 The surge of ultraviolet light helped to deplete the Ozone and was lethal to plankton.
 Anything near the surface was wiped out within 90-120 days.
 The atmosphere suffered intense damage in just 90-minutes.
 It is a startling reminder of how fragile the ecosystems of this planet can be!